We discuss natural pearls, what they are and how they differ from their counterparts.

 Natural Pearls vs. Cultured Pearls

 An irritant, sometimes just a tiny grain of sand, is trapped in an oyster or other mollusk stimulating the production of nacre.
 Layer upon layer forms around the irritant until the final pearl comes into being.
-Consequently, since the irritant in the natural pearl is usually so small the pearl is formed with very thick nacre.
+Consequently, since the irritant in the natural pearl is usually so small the pearl is formed with a very thick nacre.
 The thicker the nacre the more lustrous the pearl.
 Natural pearls are very rare and are very pricey.

 + Only one in 10,000 wild oysters will produce a natural pearl.